 Shortlist Magazine Adidas London Running Maps

-Shortlist magazine the free circular for London, were interested in commissioning map illustrations for the up coming Adidas Boost Trainer feature.
+Shortlist magazine the free circular for London, was interested in commissioning map illustrations for the upcoming Adidas Boost Trainer feature.
 The artwork had to embody a running theme to promote the new trainer.

-The architectural running map, with a route through the centre of London, with interesting architecture highlighted within the map.
-1 Olympic City – see both the Anish Kapoor sculpture and the London Aquatics Centre, 2 Lloyd’s of London – Richard Rogers’ infamous ‘inside out’ building, 3 Sky Garden – London’s highest public garde, 4 The Shard by Renzo Piano, 5 London City Hall, Norman Foster and Ken Shuttleworth.
+The architectural running map, with a route through the center of London, with interesting architecture, highlighted within the map.
+1 Olympic City – see both the Anish Kapoor sculpture and the London Aquatics Centre, 2 Lloyd’s of London – Richard Rogers’ infamous ‘inside out’ building, 3 Sky Garden – London’s highest public garden, 4 The Shard by Renzo Piano, 5 London City Hall, Norman Foster, and Ken Shuttleworth.

 The Hackney street art route map, which takes in much of the graffiti street art of the are, which makes it one of the edgy running route maps.
 1 White Church Lane, graffiti from Alice Pasquini, Hunto, Anthony Lister, Malarky, Dan Kitchener, 2 Truman Brewery/Elys Yard (visit – work by Otto Schade and others, 3 Osborne Street/Brick Lane, 4 Hanbury Street, work by Borondo, ROA, Born.K, Liliwen, Blen Slow, 5 Rivington Street, work by Eine, Bastardilla, SAM3, Stik and Cranio)

-Lastly the Manchester pop culture map, with a few of the interesting and famous sites of Manchester to see while your on you run, such as, 1 Tib Street Horn: 12 meter high modern artwork studded with florescent lights, National Football Museum and Media City UK.
+Lastly the Manchester pop culture map, with a few of the interesting and famous sites of Manchester to see while you’re on your run, such as 1 Tib Street Horn: 12-meter high modern artwork studded with florescent lights, National Football Museum and Media City UK.